tomaszkubacki/kafka_connect_demo/README.md

 # Kafka Connect Demo

-## Prerequesties
+## Prerequisites

-1) Install Docker and ocker compose
+1) Install Docker and docker compose
 (In case of Ubuntu install Docker from snap it has docker compose built in)
 2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)